frederikme/TinderBotz/README.md

 This project started with the motivation of learning web automation further and scraping with Python.</br>
 After succesfully creating a bot that could:</br>

-* Open a browser
+* Open a browser and login to Tinder.com
-* Login to Tinder.com
 * Accept all notifications and dismiss pop-ups
-* Swiping right or left
+* Swiping right or left X amount of times
 * Scraping data of the profiles displayed, including, yet not limited to, name, age, bio, images, ...
 * Sending personlized messages to your matches
 * Sending you social media cards, like Instagram, Snapchat, Phonenumber and Facebook